webarch-coop/ansible-role-docker/README.md

 ansible-playbook docker_compose.yml -u root -i ${SERVERNAME}, -e "hostname=${SERVERNAME}"
 ```

-Install Docker Compose on your local machine (assuming you are a sudoer, you might need to run `sudo -i ; exit` if you don't have password-less sudo):
+Install Docker Compose on your local machine (assuming you are a sudoer, run `sudo -i` first if you don't have password-less sudo, or `su - root` if you are not a sudoer):

 ```bash
 ansible-playbook docker_compose.yml --extra-vars "hostname=localhost" -i "localhost," -c local